AidanHockey5/Teensy_3_5_VGM_Player_YM2612_SN76489/README.md

 19 | SCL

 # SD Card Information
 The Teensy 3.5 has a built-in, high speed micro-SD card reader.
 You must format your SD card to Fat32 in order for this device to work correctly.
 Your SD card must only contain uncompressed .vgm files.
 VGZ FILES WILL NOT WORK!
 You may download .vgz files and use [7zip](http://www.7-zip.org/download.html) to extract the uncompressed file out of them.
-Vgm files on the SD card do not need to have the .vgm extention.
+Vgm files on the SD card do not need to have the .vgm extension.
 As long as they contain valid, uncompressed vgm data, they will be read by the program regardless of their name.
 You can find VGM files by Googling "myGameName VGM," or by checking out sites like http://project2612.org/

 # Control Over Serial